 The contents of the lectures will be determined by the course schedule (see below).
 PowerPoint slides will emphasize the key points of the chapters and will provide clarification and explanation of course concepts.
 Lectures are not recorded, but the lecture slides will be available on Canvas for student viewing until the content-relevant examination.
 Class participation in this course is not mandatory but is highly encouraged.
+As discussed below, throughout the semester there will be random participation activities during class to encourage engagement and active learning.
+These activities may include answering questions, participating in discussions, or completing quick tasks related to the course material.
+Each activity will be graded, and these marks will contribute to your overall participation grade.
 It is the responsibility of the student to stay up to date with the course content and to monitor Canvas for important announcements.
 A discussion board will be enabled on Canvas to allow students to communicate with fellow classmates, the Teaching Assistants (TAs), and myself as the instructor.